 MC Musiceditor - free music notation software

-MC Musiceditor is free/open source (GPLv2) music notation software (Windows).
+MC Musiceditor is free/open source (GPLv2 or above) music notation software (Windows/Linux under Wine).
 It has been developed with only one purpose: to make life of musicians easier when making scores.
 This results in a userfriendly editor which makes professional scores without requiring specific knowledge (other than musical basics)!
 In short: MC Musiceditor is the easiest way to write, refine, hear and print professional scores.

 MC Musiceditor uses a modification of the ABC-language which was invented by Chris Walshaw.
 The ABC language is simple to use and can create music scores from basic melodies to a complex symphony score.
 Our modification of the ABC-language makes it, in our opinion, all easier (why?
-Part 1 - Part 2).
+Part 1 - Part 2 - Part 3).

 Why should you use MC Musiceditor?